w3f/polkadot-spec/docs/chapter-anv.md

 ###### Definition -def-num- Availability Core VRF Assignment {#defn-availability-core-vrf-assignment}

 An availability core VRF assignment is computed by a relay chain validator to determine which availability core ([Definition -def-num-ref-](chapter-anv#defn-availability-core)) a validator is assigned to and should vote for approvals.
-Computing this assignement relies on the VRF mechanism, transcripts and STROBE operations described further in [Section A.1.3](id-cryptography-encoding#sect-vrf).
+Computing this assignement relies on the VRF mechanism, transcripts and STROBE operations described further in [Section -sec-num-ref-](id-cryptography-encoding#sect-vrf).

-The Runtime dictates how many assignments should be conducted by a validator, as specified in the session index which can be retrieved via the Runtime API ([Section C.9.11](chap-runtime-api#sect-rt-api-session-info)).
+The Runtime dictates how many assignments should be conducted by a validator, as specified in the session index which can be retrieved via the Runtime API ([Section -sec-num-ref-](chap-runtime-api#sect-rt-api-session-info)).
 The amount of assignments is referred to as “samples”.
 For each iteration of the number of samples, the validator calculates an individual assignment, ${T}$, where the little-endian encoded sample number, ${s}$, is incremented by one.
 At the beginning of the iteration, ${S}$ starts at value *0*.

 The validator executes the following steps to retrieve a (possibly valid) core index: